-Unlike some towns, Sanford isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Sanford are a mix of both white- and blue-collar jobs.
-Overall, Sanford is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Sanford who work in office and administrative support (10.63%), sales jobs (10.34%), and food service (7.93%).
+Sanford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Sanford is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Sanford who work in office and administrative support (13.37%), sales jobs (10.21%), and food service (8.26%).

 The people who call Sanford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sanford residents report their race to be White, followed by Asian.
-Important ancestries of people in Sanford include French , Irish, French Canadian, and German.
+Important ancestries of people in Sanford include English, Irish, French Canadian, and German.

 The most common language spoken in Sanford is English.
-Other important languages spoken here include French and Vietnamese.
+Other important languages spoken here include French and Spanish.